 Must be designed, constructed, installed, and maintained so that within three years the ground must be covered by living grass or other plant materials.
 The foliage crown of trees cannot be used to meet this requirement.
-(1) Required A maximum of ten percent of the landscaped area may be covered with un-vegetated areas of bark chips, rock or stone.
-Landscape Areas Must be installed in accordance with the provisions of the American National Standards Institute ANSI A300 (Part 1) (Latest Edition).
+A maximum of ten percent of the landscaped area may be covered with un-vegetated areas of bark (1) Required Landscape Area chips, rock or stone.
+Must be installed in accordance with the provisions of the American National Standards Institute ANSI A300 (Part 1) (Latest Edition).
 Must be controlled by pruning, trimming, or otherwise so that: It will not interfere with designated pedestrian or vehicular access; and It will not constitute a traffic hazard because of reduced visibility.
-Landscape areas will be designed, constructed, installed, and maintained so that within three years, the ground will be covered with living grass or other plant material.
+Respons Landscape areas will be designed, constructed, installed, and maintained so that within three years, the ground will be covered with living grass or other plant material.
 Less than 10% of the landscaped area will be covered with bark chips, rock, or stone.
-All landscaping will be installed in accordance Response: with the provisions of the ANSI A300.
+All landscaping will be installed in accordance with the provisions of ANSI A300.
 All will be controlled with pruning and trimming.
 No landscaping will interfere with pedestrian or vehicular access and will not create reduced visibility for traffic.
-These are all shown in landscape plans and discussed in Planting Notes on L0.01.
+These are all shown in landscape plans and discussed in Planting Notes on sheet SLA-0001.
 This standard is met.
-(2) Fences Landscape plans that include fences must integrate any fencing into the plan to guide wild animals toward animal crossings under, over, or around transportation corridors.
-Response: No landscape fencing is proposed.
-This standard does not apply. • Trees and other plant materials to be retained must be identified on the landscape plan and grading plan.
-(3) Tree During construction: Preservation Must provide above and below ground protection for existing trees and plant materials identified to remain. identified to remain; Trees and plant materials identified for preservation must be protected by chain link or Trees and plant materials identified for preservation must be protected by chain link or other sturdy fencing placed around the tree at the drip line; other startay jeneting placed dround the tree at the unp line,